Your US practice should not depend on Psychology Today to find clients.

 What gets built

-JSON-LD schema markup telling Google and AI tools exactly who you are, what you specialize in, and where you work.
-Google Business Profile setup with the right category, services, and description.
+Structured data behind the scenes that tells Google and AI tools exactly who you are, what you specialize in, and where you work, plus a Google Business Profile set up with the right category, services, and description.

 Case studies